This is a comprehensive guide on the idea of movement in art and how we can convey it in our artworks. I’ll cover:

 In Claude Monet’s painting below, his rough and energetic strokes match the nature of the water.
 Sweeping strokes capture the general ebbs and flows, whilst thick dabs of white and gray capture the whitewater.

-You can almost feel the crashing waves on the rocks in Joaquín Sorolla's painting below.
-Thick paint and bold strokes pull your attention around the painting, as the water crashes and flows between the rocks.
+You can almost feel the crashing waves on the rocks in Joaquín Sorolla’s painting below.
+Thick paint and bold strokes pull your attention around the painting as the water crashes between the rocks.

-Broken color is a technique which involves painting with small dabs of distinct color.
+Broken color is a technique that involves painting with small dabs of distinct colors.
 It is particularly effective for depicting a sense of movement, as your eyes tend to jump between all the different colors—like a vibration of color.